www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_interview_deleted.md

 ## Interview deleted

-This web hook fires when an interview record in the Greenhouse database is deleted.
-This is not the same as when an interview is deleted in the application, because sometimes interview records are cleared and repurposed.
+This web hook fires when a scheduled interview is cancelled or the interview is deleted directly.
 This web hook will not fire if an interview is deleted because a candidate, application, or hiring plan is deleted.

 ```json
 {